Lemon Shortbread Cookies With Sea Salt

 a wooden spoon mixing butter adn sugar together in a medium bowl

 2. Measure out the flour in a separate small bowl and sift it into the creamed butter.
-Add the lemon zest and lemon juice and mix gently until combined.
-Add an extra teaspoon of lemon juice or water if the dough is too dry to come together.
+Add the lemon zest and cold water and mix gently until combined.
+Add an extra teaspoon of water if the dough is too dry to come together.

 lemon shortbread cookie dough

-3. Form a disk with the dough and wrap it in plastic wrap or parchment paper and chill for 10 minutes.
+3. Form 2 disks with the dough and wrap them in plastic wrap or parchment paper and chill for 10-15 minutes.

 a disk of shortbread dough